Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 ### **LOG IN** <a name="login"></a>

-* Simple log in form present with username and password fields.
+* A simple login form is present with username and password fields.

 * Log in button present which logs the user into their account and renders the Home page.

-* Link to register page is present for those who do not have accounts.
+* Link to the register page is present for those who do not have accounts.

 * Remember me button for remembering user account.